spsquared/BattleBoxes_Multiplayer/README.md

  - You are connected to the same WiFi network as the server If you have verified all four of the above, try restarting the server.
 If your server is running on a dedicated server (like Heroku) check that your link is correct.
 #### The Server is Slow
 There is nothing we can do about this.
 It could be your connection speed or a slow server unable to run the game at full speed.
 Press "backslash" ("\\") ingame and in the top-right corner it should list TPS and Ping.
 If your Ping is high then that is likely the source of your lag.
 If you TPS is low then the server is lagging.
+If you don't see a TPS or ping indicator it's probably because that feature hasn't been added yet.
 Check that there is nothing eating your computer's resources by opening Task Manager (Windows) by pressing Ctrl+Shift+Esc.

 If you can't resolve your problem after trying these solutions or your problem is not on this page, go to the [Issues](https://github.com/definitely-nobody-is-here/BattleBoxes_Multiplayer/issues) page and [submit a bug report](https://github.com/definitely-nobody-is-here/BattleBoxes_Multiplayer/issues/new?assignees=&labels=bug&template=bug-report.md&title=BUG+-+%5BSummary+here%5D).